LeaderPortfolio

 Pledge 1%

-Co-founded Pledge 1%, a global movement encouraging companies to donate 1% of equity, profit, product, and employee time to charity.
+Co-founded a movement encouraging companies to donate 1% of equity, employee time, or products to charity.

 Skip Foundation